Official Name: Bolivarian Republic of Venezuela

 Data from CIA World Factbook

-Coface Country Rating: C -- A very uncertain political and economic outlook together with a business environment with many troublesome weaknesses can have a significant impact on corporate payment behavior.
-Corporate default probability is high.
+Coface Country Rating: E -- A very uncertain political and economic outlook together with a business environment with many troublesome weaknesses can have a significant impact on corporate payment behavior.
+Very high risk.

-Coface Business Climate Rating: C -- (same as above)
+Coface Business Climate Rating: E -- (same as above)

 Venezuela has huge potential for investment and economic growth.
 This, along with natural resource wealth, has made it attractive to foreign investors.
 However, political instability, heavy bureaucracy and corruption currently inhibit the business climate.